Yhumi/TUIMegle/README.md

 ## Running
 Use `requirements.txt` to get the requirements.
 Using python 2.7.1 run `main.py` in a command line that support redirection.
 Tested in powershell.
+Avoid resizing as that messes with npyscreen a lot.

 ## Setup file
 In order to use TUIMegle to its fullest there is a `setup_template.json` file included.
 First, go ahead and rename it to `setup.json` and then edit it as you wish.